lukasrieger/plp-project/README.md

 1. Start a SWI-Prolog session at the command line via `swipl`
 2. Load the `montecarlo` file/module via `[montecarlo].`
-3. Invoke `montecarlo('path_to_object_program', query, Probability).`, where the first parameter denotes the path to a PLP object program and the second denotes the query to be sampled.
-After successful sampling, Probability will contain the sampled probability of `query` being true under the given `object_program`.
+3. Invoke `montecarlo('path_to_object_program', Query, Probability).`, where the first parameter denotes the path to a PLP object program and the second denotes the query to be sampled.
+After successful sampling, `Probability` will contain the sampled probability of `Query` being true under the given `object_program`.

 ### Available entrypoints